lisefrac/redtrilliumgardens.com/content/posts/2026-market-schedule/index.md

 We have also been invited to the following events in April:

-- **Lunenburg Earth Day:** Wednesday, April 22, 2pm-6pm, TC Passios Building, 1025 Massachusetts Ave, Lunenburg, MA.
-Times and location still tentative, last I spoke to the organizer.
-- **Agriculture in Action Expo**, Saturday, April 25, 2026, 10am-3pm, at Mount Wachusett Community College, Gardner, MA
+- **[Agriculture in Action Expo](https://www.facebook.com/share/1ANBUzCFjK/)**: Saturday, April 25, 2026, 10am-3pm, at Mount Wachusett Community College, Gardner, MA

 We hope to see you at one of these events!
 If you have a market you'd like us to attend, email lise@redtrilliumgardens.com!